 Healthwatch Westminster has a Local Committee that includes residents and representatives from organisations in the borough who work together to influence and improve health and care services in Westminster.

-The committee meets every couple of months to share information, give feedback from patients and service users and help set priorities for our work.
-Our current priorities are changes to mental health day services in Westminster and care coordination for people living with long term health conditions.
+The committee meets every couple of months to share information, give feedback from patients and service users and help set focuses for our work.

 Get in touch